sqrtrev/sqrtrev/README.md

 # SeungHyun Kim - sqrtrev

 I'm currently an undergraduate student at [Korea University](https://korea.edu) and play CTFs with [WreckTheLine](https://wrecktheline.com) and [Super Guesser](https://ctftime.org/team/130817).
-Super Guesser is a team that I founded with [sapra](https://twitter.com/0xsapra) from Team OpenToAll.
+Super Guesser is a team that I founded.
 Anyway, I love to play CTFs and research web security.
-If you want more information about me, you can check my [cv](http://cv.vuln.live).
+If you want more information about me, you can check my [cv](http://cv.vuln.live?lang=ko).

 ## The Languages I do